Why Your Email Address Could Be Costing You Everything (And How to Fix It)

 Multi-factor authentication

-on everything important.
+On everything important.

 Smart access controls

-that know when something doesn’t look right.
+That know when something doesn’t look right.

 Endpoint protection

-that stops attacks even if they get past your email filters.
+That stops attacks even if they get past your email filters.

 Regular security checkups

-to catch problems before they become disasters.
+To catch problems before they become disasters.

 The Real Numbers

-Let’s talk about what this actually costs when it goes wrong:
+What it costs when it goes wrong:

-- Average successful BEC attack costs $125,000+
+Average successful BEC attack costs $125,000+

-- Breaches take almost a year to detect
+• Breaches take almost a year to detect

-- Email downtime can cost thousands per hour in lost productivity
+• Email downtime can cost thousands per hour in lost productivity

-Compare that to the cost of doing it right:
+Compare that to doing it right:

-- Fewer phishing emails reach your team
+• Fewer phishing emails reach your team

-- Your client communications actually get delivered
+• Your client communications actually get delivered

-- You meet compliance requirements without stress
+• You meet compliance requirements without stress

-- Your clients trust you more because you look and act professional
+• Your clients trust you more because you look and act professional

 The Bottom Line